 The Environmental Science Center promotes environmental stewardship and academic achievement through science-based education.

 It is important to form values early on that foster conservation.
-This guided our focus on programming with children and families.
+This guided our initial focus on programming with children and families.
 Early learning programs have included both indoor and outdoor seasonal experiences, and school programs typically consist of one hour of classroom instruction followed by a two- or three-hour field study at nearby green spaces.
 During inquiry-based field portions, students learn to analyze what they are seeing, develop a deeper understanding of ecological systems, see how environmental quality is impacted by human decisions, and reach informed conclusions about how to make responsible choices.
 We also provide after- school programs, summer programs, adult and teacher workshops, high school internships, teen leadership opportunities, and restoration projects.

 Our community is inspired and contributes to a sustainable future through quality environmental science education.